Missouri Personal Injury Attorneys

 When an injury occurs which appears to have been caused by the negligence of another, you should record as much information about it as possible.
-You should contact your attorney very soon after your accident.
+You should contact your lawyer very soon after your accident.
 A good personal injury attorney can help you gather evidence and give you valuable advice.
 Your attorney will usually send a demand letter to the other person or their attorney.
-It will have the facts about the incident and demand a settlement.
-If your case is not settled within a reasonable period of time, you will have to file a lawsuit.
+It will have the facts about the incident and will likely demand a settlement.
+If your case is not settled within a reasonable period of time, you may have to file a lawsuit.
 After the lawsuit has been filed, the parties will get information from each other about the case, a process known as discovery, where the injured party and the alleged tortfeasor (negligent person) exchange documents and give depositions (verbal statements under oath).
-There may be pre-trial motions.
+There may also be pre-trial motions.
 Many courts will require the attorneys to meet before the trial to try to help the two parties reach a settlement.
 Frequently, if there is a possibility of settlement, the parties may attempt mediation.
 Mediation is a face-to-face negotiation where a third party makes sure the two negotiating parties are working well toward a settlement.
 If the settlement fails, the case will be set for trial.
-After the trial, either party can appeal if there was a significant legal error.
-If there is no appeal or after the appeal is completed, the plaintiff has to collect the damages.
+After the trial, either party may opt to appeal if there was a significant legal error.
+If there is no appeal or after the appeal is completed, the plaintiff may then move to collect the damages.
 States have procedures to help the plaintiff find out where the defendant's assets are if the defendant refuses to pay the judgment ordered by the court.